MrBird321/Timer-for-themed-friday/README.md

-Hi,welcome to the themed friday timer please watch the video on how to use the program and how to set it up
+Hi,welcome to the themed friday timer please watch  how to use the program and how to set it up

 sincerly,

-Mr.A
+Mr.Bird